Workflow for OP PSD2 Confirmation of Funds API

 The PSD2 Confirmation of Funds API is accessed in the following manner:

-- Client App authenticates with Client Credentials flow
+- Client App authenticates with Client Credentials Flow.

-- End user authentication and authorization
+- End user authenticates and authorizes the confirmation of funds.

 Now let's look at each of these steps one by one.